-Our inspection of flooring was limited throughout due to fitted floor coverings and no inspection was possible to the sub floor area nor to the area beneath the bath and shower.
+Our inspection of flooring was limited throughout due to fitted floor coverings and only a limited inspection was possible to the sub floor area with no inspection possible to the area beneath the bath and shower.
 Not all windows were tested.
 Our inspection of built in storage throughout, was limited due to stored items.
-No inspection was possible to the flat roof.